-South Congress Combined Neighborhood Planning Area 2000 Census Ethnic Composition to double the amount of new housing units created during the same period.
-The increase in home ownership was most dramatic in the East Congress Neighborhood planning area with 251 additional owner-occupied units.
+South Congress Combined Neighborhood Planning Area 2000 Census Ethnic Composition increase in home ownership was most dramatic in the East Congress Neighborhood planning area with 251 additional owner-occupied units.
 The Sweetbriar NPA had the second largest increase with an increase of 142 additional owner-occupied units.
 The number of rental housing units increased by 82.
 The census data does not indicate whether these were apartments or houses.